INTERNATIONAL ASSOCIATION OF FIREFIGHTERS (IAFF)

 Management Rights

-4.2 The Employer reserves the right to contract out for goods and services, provided said contracting out does not displace any members of the bargaining unit.
-In the event of the Employer’s business or budgetary necessity results in a reduction or elimination of Fire service operations, the Employer and the Union shall negotiate the effects of such changes.
+4.2 The Employer reserves the right to contract out for goods and services, provided that contracting out does not displace any bargaining unit members.
+In the event of the Employer's business or budgetary necessity results in a reduction or elimination of Fire service operations, the Employer and the Union shall negotiate the effects of such changes.

 Article 5